 Kubernetes is an open-source platform for Linux container orchestration, originally developed by engineers at Google.
 It’s used to automate app development, management, and scaling by grouping together containers running on Linux hosts into clusters and automating their management.
 Much of the manual processes involved in deploying and scaling containerized apps is handled for you, behind the scenes.

-Kubernetes can give you the orchestration and management capabilities required to deploy containers at scale across multiple server hosts with multiple layers of security, while managing the health of those containers over time.
+Kubernetes can give you the orchestration and container management capabilities required to deploy containers at scale across multiple server hosts with multiple layers of security, while managing the health of those containers over time.

 With Red Hat OpenShift, your developers can make new containerized apps, host them, and deploy them in the cloud with the scalability, control, and orchestration.
 It’s cloud agnostic and supported on all the major cloud providers, allowing workload migration between public and private clouds and datacenters.